Chad Moeller: Baltimore Orioles

 Moeller signed a minor league contract with the Baltimore Orioles on December 12, 2008.
 He was brought in to help mentor Matt Wieters during spring training.
-Moeller ultimately made the opening day roster as the backup catcher to Gregg Zaun.
+Moeller ultimately made the Opening Day roster as the backup catcher to Gregg Zaun.
 After batting .200 with a .259 on-base percentage in fifteen games, he was designated for assignment on May 29 when the Orioles promoted top catching prospect Matt Wieters from the Triple-A Norfolk Tides.
 Moeller cleared waivers five days later and was assigned to the Tides.
-Moeller was recalled to Baltimore on August 7 when the Orioles traded catcher Gregg Zaun to the Tampa Bay Rays.
+Moeller was recalled to Baltimore on August 7 when the Orioles traded Zaun to the Tampa Bay Rays.
+He made 30 total appearances for Baltimore on the year, slashing .258/.313/.438 with two home runs and 10 RBI.
+On October 29, the Orioles declined their club option on Moeller for the 2010 season, making him a free agent.

 Moeller was signed to a minor league contract which included an invitation to spring training with the Baltimore Orioles on December 4, 2009.
 He was granted his release on April 1 after not making the team.

 New York Yankees (second stint)

 On April 3, Moeller signed a minor league contract with the New York Yankees.
 On May 20, he was called up to the Major League roster to back up Francisco Cervelli after another injury to Posada.
 He played his first game of the season on May 29, starting against the Cleveland Indians.
 On June 21, Moeller was designated for assignment to clear room on the roster for outfielder Colin Curtis, returning to the Scranton Wilkes-Barre Yankees on June 26.
 He was called up again on September 1.